jim-wang-intel/security-secret-store/internal/pkg/pkiinit/security-secrets-setup.1.geneva.md

 :   Prints brief usage information.

--config

-:   UNSUPPORTED.
-Legacy option from prior version of security-secrets-setup.
-The new tool deploys the entire PKI in one step; thus certificate-at-a-time deployment is not supported.

 -generate

 :   Causes a PKI to be generated afresh every time and deployed.
 Typically, this will be whenever the framework is started.
+Takes a comma-separated list of json files specifying the certificates to be generated.

 -cache

 :   Causes a PKI to be generated exactly once and then copied to a designated cache location for future use.
 The PKI is then deployed from the cached location.
+Takes a comma-separated list of json files specifying the certificates to be generated.

 -import